 We all hope that having employees will help us better succeed in our business.
-Whether it’s in production, sales or admin, if done right, the proper team of employees can make all the difference in the world.
+Whether it’s in production, sales or admin, the proper team of employees can make all the difference in the world.

 However, many small business owners are often wary of the costs and extra paperwork to bring on an ‘employee’ in the business and try to cut corners.
 Terms such as SUTA, FUTA, FICA and Workers Compensation will often times scare the employer into making a decision that devastates their business.

 The reality is that this can be a very dangerous practice and the IRS continues to crack down on small business owners treating employees like sub-contractors.
 In fact, the State of California has joined forces with the IRS and significantly increased their enforcement of employee mis-classification.
 These agencies and other jurisdictions consistently warn taxpayers that if they are caught paying ‘employees’ as ‘sub-contractors’, they will pay stiff penalties on top of the taxes and interest owing for payroll withholdings that should have taken place.

 - Workers Compensation Claim…or the lack thereof.
 What happens if your pseudo-employee gets hurt on the job picking up a delivery or even slipping and falling at your workplace?
 Can they make a Workers Comp claim that comes to your rescue to pay the medical bills?
 No. Because you don’t have Workers Comp!
 You treated them as a sub-contractor and so now you face personal liability and the piercing of the corporate veil because you were negligent in your management of the business and employment practices.
 This could actually be far more devastating than an audit because claims for medical costs or pain and suffering could easily exceed a tax or penalty.

 - Unemployment Claim by an “employee”.
 This is an interesting risk because many don’t expect their own worker to turn them in to the State.
-But if you have a disgruntled worker after you fire them, this pseudo-employee and they feel they deserve unemployment.
+But if you have a disgruntled worker after you fire them, this pseudo-employee could feel they deserve unemployment benefits.
 How do you think this is going to fly when they start calling the State Unemployment office and you aren’t paying unemployment insurance?
 In fact, your company name is nowhere to be found.
 Can you say ‘audit’?
 As soon as the State Unemployment office hears about your reckless behavior, they’ll be knocking on your door wanting back premiums for SUTA for several prior years.
 It will certainly add up quick.